 There was one discrepancy in the lactose levels for feta cheese between the USA database and the Australia/New Zealand database.
 Feta cheese is listed as containing 0.1g lactose per 100g in the Australia/New Zealand database and 4g of carbohydrates (lactose) per 100g in the USDA database.
 The difference in lactose levels could be due to manufacturing processes.
 This means it is recommended that you check the nutrition label before purchasing your feta cheese and adjust your portion size as needed.

 Dairy products are an important part of a healthy diet and unless you are completely dairy intolerant there is no need to avoid them.
-While on the low FODMAP diet there is a range of low lactose cheeses to choose from.
+While on the low FODMAP diet there are plenty of low FODMAP cheeses to choose from.
 Try adding them to your favourite salad, low FODMAP pizza, or have a slice of cheese on a rice cracker for a delicious snack.